core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic-Data Discovery

-Within a topic, there is the topic-data property containing the URI of the topic-data resource that a CoAP client can subscribe and publish to.
-Resources exposing resources of the topic-data type are expected to use the resource type 'core.ps.data'.
+Within a topic, there is the 'topic-data' topic property containing the URI of the topic-data resource that a CoAP client can subscribe to and/or publish to.
+Topic-data resources are expected to use the resource type 'core.ps.data'.

-The topic-data contains the URI of the topic-data resource for publishing and subscribing.
+The 'topic-data' property value contains the URI of the topic-data resource for publishing and subscribing.
 So retrieving the topic will also provide the URL of the topic-data (see {{topic-get-resource}}).

 It is also possible to discover a list of topic-data resources by sending a request to the collection with rt=core.ps.data resources as shown below.